la jolla ocean beach side

 Go to the Birch Aquarium

+Even on land, you can still enjoy the water here in lovely La Jolla.
 The Birch Aquarium is located at the Scripps Institution of Oceanography, which isn’t too far from UCSD.
 So if you’re taking a walk around campus, this aquarium is just a short drive away, which makes it worth your time to visit!

-The Birch Aquarium is fantastic for visitors of all ages, so you can bring little ones and even elderly relatives if you want!
+The Birch Aquarium is fantastic for visitors of all ages, so you can bring little ones and even your elderly relatives if you want!

 Go Shopping at the La Jolla Market

 Are you a fan of open-air farmers’ markets?
 Then you’ll love the La Jolla market!
+This is a fine place to visit as a newcomer to the area, as you’ll get to experience what the local economy and community vibe is all about.

 Not only will you get to walk around, tasting what foods and produce the local area has to offer, but you’ll also enjoy live music from bands that play here every week.
 There are also tables selling handicrafts, so you just might be able to bring home some new jewelry that’s special and unique!